Skip to content

 • swimming;

-In any case, resuming sport postpartum will help you:
+In any case, resuming sport postpartum will help you to:

 • Promote recovery by stimulating your blood circulation and improving your posture.